solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ![Shows an example of the Azure CLI.]

-Although very similar, there are some subtle differences between how each of these tools operates and the actions that can be accomplished.
-Use the [Azure command-line tool guide] to determine which is the right for accomplishing the target goal.
+There are subtle differences between how each of these tools operates and the actions that can be accomplished.
+Use the [Azure command-line tool guide] to determine the right tool to meet the target goal.

 #### Azure CLI

-It is possible to run the Azure CLI and Azure PowerShell from the [Azure Cloud Shell] but it does have some limitations.
+It is possible to run the Azure CLI and Azure PowerShell from the [Azure Cloud Shell], but it does have some limitations.
 It is also possible to run these tools locally.

 To use the Azure CLI, [download the CLI tools from Microsoft.]